Botanical And Natural Dyes

 When artisans paint, carve, or dye with these plant-based colors, they do not just decorate — they awaken spirit.

-Ibu Debby washing fabric — part of our eco-print process using secang and local leaves.
-Every piece is rinsed gently by hand to reveal the soft, natural patterns created through heat, pressure, and plant alchemy.
+Ibu Debby washing fabric in our eco-print process with secang and local leaves.
+Each piece is gently rinsed by hand to reveal the soft, plant-formed patterns.
 ORIGINAL PHOTO BY RIMMBA

 Karunia Fischer — founder and creative director of RIMMBA — sitting with Bali’s sacred double ikat textiles from Tenganan.
 ORIGINAL PHOTO BY RIMMBA

-These rare geringsing cloths are dyed entirely with natural pigments: red from morinda root, deep blues from fermented indigo leaves, and dark browns from iron-rich mud, with the threads pre-treated in candlenut oil to help the colors bind slowly and evenly.
-This ancient three-tone palette is unique to Tenganan and preserved by only a handful of weaving families in the world.
+These rare geringsing cloths are dyed entirely with natural pigments: red from morinda root, deep blues from indigo, and dark browns from iron-rich mud, with the threads pre-treated in candlenut oil to help the colors bind slowly and evenly.
+This ancient three-tone palette is unique to Tenganan and preserved by only a handful of weaving families.

-Beyond Bali, Indonesia holds one of the world’s richest dye legacies — a living archive of color that stretches from Java’s riverbanks to the limestone plains of Sumba.
+Beyond Bali, Indonesia holds one of the world’s richest dye legacies — from Java’s riverbanks to Sumba’s limestone plains.

-In Java, soga brown is created from tingi bark (Ceriops tagal) and tegeran wood (Cudrania javanensis), while in Toraja, rust reds and deep blacks mark ancestral lineage and the journey to the afterlife.
-Across these islands, color is not merely aesthetic — it is a language of belonging, an inherited cosmology written in plant, soil, and fiber.
+In Java, soga brown comes from tingi bark and tegeran wood.
+In Toraja, rust reds and deep blacks mark lineage and the journey to the afterlife.

 Through the rhythm of boiling water, fermenting leaves, and patient stirring, we reconnect to an older way of living — one that honours slowness, reciprocity, and respect for the land.